 Viewpoint of Independent Testing Outline of Independent Testing (1)(2) Based on the viewpoint, test items are extracted from developer tests, and the same tests are repeated to determine that the same results can be obtained.
-Out of 283 test items in total, 115 test items were tested.
+Out of 317 test items in total, 127 test items were tested.
 (3) Confirm that the behavior is according to the specification, when the length of the user password or box PIN is around the threshold value.
 (3) The TOE has multiple roles available for U.NORMAL.
-Confirm that whatever the role a user is assigned for U.NORMAL, a user will not be able to use the management functions only for U.ADMINISTRATOR according to the specification.
-(3) Confirm that the behavior is as expected, when a secured print job is submitted using a user name that is not registered in the TOE. (i.e., The Administrator can browse or delete all secured print jobs.
+Confirm that whatever the role a user is assigned for U.NORMAL, the user will not be able to use the management functions only for U.ADMINISTRATOR according to the specification.

+Viewpoint of Independent Testing Outline of Independent Testing (3) Confirm that the behavior is as expected, when a secured print job is submitted using a user name that is not registered in the TOE. (i.e., The Administrator can browse or delete all secured print jobs.
 For a non-Administrator, access is denied since the user name will not match.)
 (3) Confirm that a log of the transmission error is generated according to the specification, if a document stored in a box is being transmitted to the network, and the LAN cable is unplugged.
 (3) Confirm that HDD Data Erase function properly operates, even when fax transmission is interrupted due to a problem outside the TOE.
-(3) Confirm that no IPsec connectivity is established, when IPsec is not properly configured (not encrypted) on the connected PC.
+(3) Confirm that no IPsec connectivity is established, when IPsec is not properly configured (not encrypted, or a weak cryptographic algorithm is specified) on the connected PC.
+(3) Using different Secured Print settings, confirm that they have no effect on the user authentication function.